SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 prompting you for the next expression.

-REPLs can be nested, e.g. when an error occured, a new REPL is launched in debug mode.
-With that you can examine the environment, execute code step by step and present a correct alternative for a faulty expression.
+REPLs can be nested, e.g. when an error occured, a new REPL is launched in debug mode, or "debugger" for short.
+With that you can examine the environment, execute code step by step to observe changes, and temporarily replace faulty expressions.

+**TODO: Rewrite this**
 Any REPL, no matter its mode, can be terminated using the built-in QUIT function, which takes a return value for the REPL as its argument.
 It may become the return value of